powlam/coordinates/README.md

 // at this point $latLngAlt is at (10.23, 19.56, 70.0)
 ```

+Note: Latitude movements stop when reaching the North or South Pole.

+### Moving areas

+The **LatLngBounds** rectangles are also movable; the entire area is moved at once.

+When moving a **LatLngBounds** rectangle towards east or west using meters or kilometers, the conversion between distance and degrees depends on the latitude.
+The corresponding degrees will be calculated based on the midpoint latitude of the area.

 ## Interaction between bounds

 **LatLngBounds** classes can interact with each other: